I was looking over some Chinese recipes the other day… It got me thinking about how much my own cooking is derived from Chinese methods.

 While that is cooking, I start a large red onion simmering in some olive oil.
 Red onions, like all brightly colored food, tend to be better for us in their health-inducing qualities.
 As for the oil, I use extra virgin cold pressed, and the only oils I keep in the house any more are olive, coconut, and walnut.
 Haven’t bought canola in several years now.

 But I digress.
 And I will get back to the Chinese soon… If there are things in the garden that I can use, I would have already gathered them.
-If I’m lucky that would have included some snow peas and a kind of squash we’ve been growing for a couple of years now: Zuccino Rampicante.
+If I’m lucky that would have included some snow peas and a kind of squash we’ve been growing: Zuccino Rampicante.
 The link takes you to its page at Baker Creek Seeds, where we get many of our veggie seeds.
 It tends to get long — that one was 46 inches — more than fat like regular zuccini does.

 All that gets chopped up, roughly in order of how long it takes to cook, and tossed in the pot, maybe with some fresh or dried herbs.
-I often use curry powder — okay, getting away from Chinese — with some extra turmeric since I read last year that it’s very good for you.
+I often use curry powder — okay, getting away from Chinese — with some extra turmeric since it’s very good for you.
+Here’s a blog post I did about turmeric.

-For protein, I may use little bits of meat that I had stored in the freezer, or a little ground beef put in with the onions.
-I used to use tofu a lot more than I do now, back in the day when I made my own at times.
-Now I might use some beans that I had already cooked, or top the dish with grated cheese.
-We have meat maybe three times a week on average.
+For protein, when I originally wrote this post I would have used little bits of meat that I had stored in the freezer, or a little ground beef put in with the onions, or some grated cheese on top.
+Now that I eat mainly plant-based, I would use tofu or I might use some beans that I had already cooked.

 This is served with tamari, some of Kelly’s hot salsa that he makes in our bread machine, and maybe a salad.
 I usually try to make enough to have leftovers for breakfast.

-So the main Chinese elements are rice, quick stir-frying, and cutting veggies and meat into small pieces.
+So the main Chinese elements are rice, quick stir-frying, and cutting food into small pieces.
 (A couple of things you could encounter in Chinese restaurants do not enter my cooking: white rice and MSG.)

 I’ve been cooking this way for decades now.